pragna7/Fake-News-Detector-App/README.md

 Fast and efficient for high-dimensional text data.
 Works well with TF-IDF vectors.
 Can handle streaming or dynamically changing data if extended.
+TF-IDF stands for Term Frequency–Inverse Document Frequency.
+It's a numerical value that reflects how important a word is to a document in a collection of documents (called a corpus).

 ````markdown
 # 📰 Fake News Detection using Machine Learning